jhbastek/VideoMetamaterials/README.md

 # Inverse-design of nonlinear mechanical metamaterials via video denoising diffusion models

 We introduce a framework to create mechanical metamaterials with a given nonlinear stress-strain response via video denoising diffusion as described in [TBA].
-The code is an adapted from the video diffusion architecture published by ['Phil Wang'](https://github.com/lucidrains/imagen-pytorch).
+The code is an adapted from the video diffusion architecture published by [Phil Wang](https://github.com/lucidrains/imagen-pytorch).

 To run the studies, simply clone this repository via
 ```